bahrmichael/bahrmichael.github.io/_posts/2022-02-07-org-formation.md

      Accounts: []
 ```

 What's the `78G8F7G` about?
-Account alias must be globally unique, just like S3 buckets.
-That's why I'm adding some random characters which hopefully no one else used yet.
+The account alias must be globally unique, just like S3 bucket names.
+That's why I'm adding some random characters which hopefully no one else uses yet.

-*Site note: At this stage you should be able to omit the account alias, and still get things to work.
+*Side note: At this stage you should be able to omit the account alias, and still get things to work.
 There are however parts of the OrgFormation ecosystem, which require the alias.
 An example here is the `NoDefaultVpcRp` type, where it fails if the alias is missing.*

 Commit, push, and let the pipeline apply the changes.
 Once the pipeline has finished, go to AWS Organizations.